 - Use of diet pills for weight loss

-Many young women who are initiated as a new member into a sorority may face heightened social pressures to be thin, which may result in an increased likelihood of eating disorders .
-This could in fact be due to the selective nature of Greek-letter organizations.
+Many young women who are initiated as a new member of a sorority may face heightened social pressures to be thin, which may result in an increased likelihood of eating disorders .
+This could, in fact, be due to the selective nature of Greek-letter organizations.

 What to Know If You’re Joining A Sorority